mansueto-institute/cloudtile/README.md

 ## Usage

 The main way of using the package is to use its CLI.
 After installation, you have access to the CLI via the `cloudtile` command in your terminal.
-You can get help by pasing the `-h` or `--help` flag:
+You can get help by passing the `-h` or `--help` flag:

 ``` bash
 >>> cloudtile -h